CrackTheHack/Pubg_Script-19.0-For-Mediatek-Helio-G90T/README.md

 Note:- When You Off Your Data Don't " ✖️Press Reconnect" " ✔️Press Cancel" After That On Your Data And You'll Get PopUp Enter Match Again Then Select " ✔️Ok"

-4. Download Mt-Manager Apk To Execute After Game Log-Clear File.
+4. Use Mt-Manager To Execute After Game Log-Clear File.
 * Use Offline Log-Clear File After Game Play.